 MATCHING HYDRAULIC FLOW RATE

 Most mulcher attachments require a skid steer with high flow hydraulics.
-You must know the flow rate of your skid steer and the minimum and maximum flow rate of the mulcher.
+You'll need to know the flow rate of your skid steer and the minimum and maximum flow rate of the mulcher.

 For example, the Virnig V70 Series Tree Disc Mulcher has a recommended flow rate of 30-45 gallons per minute (GPM), which will require a machine with high flow hydraulics.
-If a machine’s flow rate is under 30 GPM, the operator may not get the performance they desire.
+If a machine’s flow rate is under 30 GPM, the operator may not get the desired performance.

 IMPORTANT TIP: To achieve optimal performance, the mulcher’s flow rate should fall within the min/max range of the mulcher motor.